DecSander/PoCamon/README.txt

 each turn, or other, special effects!
 Experiment and find what works!
 (Or cheat and look at pocadex.ml to see what each move does)

+Note: The last few trainers in the Elite 7 are extremely difficult, don't get too upset if you can't beat all of them.

 CREDITS: